-For Adult & Youth Clients: Your initial authorization provides you with authorization for one assessment session and provides for two no shows.
+For Adult & Youth Clients: Your initial authorization provides you with authorization for one assessment session.
 Choose either 90792 (Psychiatric Evaluation with Medical Services), or one of the Evaluation and Management (E&M) codes -whichever is most appropriate for the session.
-If you choose an E&M code, follow the Evaluation and Management Services Guide, published by the
+If you choose an E&M code, follow the Evaluation and Management Services Guide, published by the American Psychiatric Association and

-American Psychiatric Association and American Academy of Child & Adolescent Psychiatry, (which can be found on P. 20 of this manual or the Managed Care Provider website.)
-The following is an example regarding choice of CPT code:
+American Academy of Child & Adolescent Psychiatry, (which can be found on P. 20 of this manual or the Managed Care Provider website.)
+The following is an example regarding choice of cpt code: